radude/mdx_truly_sane_lists/README.md

 * `sane` option: Makes linebreaks and paragraphs in lists behave as usually expected by user.
 I.e. no longer adds weird `p`, no extra linebreaks, no longer fuses lists together when they shouldn't be fused (see screenshots and examples below).
 Defaults to `True`.

-* Inherits [sane lists](https://python-markdown.github.io/extensions/sane_lists/) behaviour, which doesn't allow the mixing of ordered and unordered lists.
+* Inherits [sane lists](https://python-markdown.github.io/extensions/sane_lists/) behavior, which doesn't allow the mixing of ordered and unordered lists.

 ## Usage